awsdocs/amazon-sqs-developer-guide/doc_source/using-messagegroupid-property.md

 ## Avoid reusing the same message group ID with virtual queues<a name="avoiding-reusing-message-group-id-with-virtual-queues"></a>

-To prevent messages with the the same message group ID sent to different [virtual queues](sqs-temporary-queues.md#virtual-queues) with the same host queue from blocking each other, avoid reusing the same message group ID with virtual queues\.
+To prevent messages with the same message group ID sent to different [virtual queues](sqs-temporary-queues.md#virtual-queues) with the same host queue from blocking each other, avoid reusing the same message group ID with virtual queues\.